 Quarantine for close contacts of COVID-19 cases

 All close contacts of people who are confirmed to have COVID-19 must quarantine for 14 days after their last contact with the infectious person.
-The Communicable Disease Control (CDC) team at ACT Health will identify the close contacts of every COVID-19 case.
-All close contacts will be contacted by CDC and advised to quarantine at home.
+ACT Health will identify the close contacts of every COVID-19 case.
+All close contacts will be contacted by ACT Health and advised to quarantine at home.

 Most people will be able to safely undergo this quarantine period in their home.
 ACT Health will contact you each day during your quarantine period.